Autism Network LAC is a volunteer, registered charity to support neurodivrse individuals.

 Our mission is to advocate to local, Provincial and Federal agencies to ensure equity, inclusion and support.
 Engaging with local agencies to collaborate for best practices, resources, advocacy and information for those who need it most.

-Our vision is to continue to provide opportunities for individuals living with Autism Spectrum Disorder (ASD) to connect and be a part of the community in a fulfilling and productive way.
+Our vision is to continue to provide opportunities for neurodivrse individuals to connect and be a part of their community, in a fulfilling and productive way.
 Autism Network LAC strives to provide individuals living on the spectrum to have an equal opportunity to achieve their fullest potential in life.